 191 Environmental Practicum Individual readings and research, internship, or field-based learning experience under direction of a faculty member or environmental practitioner.
 Credit arranged.
 Prerequisite: Permission of course coordinator.
+King.

 195, 196 Special Topics Special topics courses taught by Program faculty and community environmental practitioners which vary from semester to semester.
-Topics in the past have included environmental health, energy, regional, and international studies.
+Topics in the past have included environmental health, energy, regional, and international studies, perspectives on nuclear war and peace.